OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 pair of Chaco Outcross Evo Hiking Water Shoes

-Selecting good water hiking shoes can be a struggle if you don’t know where to start.
+Selecting good water shoes for hiking can be a struggle if you don’t know where to start.
 To help you, we decided to share the criteria we used when picking the models on our list:

-Choose a model that has a good draining system and quick-drying materials, like the Columbia Men’s Drainmaker IV Water Shoe.
+Choose a model that has a good draining system and quick-drying materials, like the Columbia Men’s Drainmaker XTR Water Shoe.

-This way, after crossing a river, you’ll be able to continue your hike without feeling your shoes heavy.
+This way, after crossing a river, you’ll be able to continue your hike without feeling your shoes getting heavier.

 A synthetic leather upper may sound durable, but once you get it wet, it’s almost impossible to dry fast.

-You want a reliable companion for your adventures, so go for a model like the Salomon Tech Amphib 4, which offers great traction on any terrain.
+You want a reliable companion for your adventures, so go for a model like the Salomon Techamphibian 5, which offers great traction on any terrain.

 When it comes to water shoes, comfort stands in breathability and cushioning.
 However, many models lack padding, as this slows down the drying process.
-If you prefer a model that can keep you going for miles, the Salomon Tech Amphib 4 has the most reliable soles on this top.
+If you prefer a model that can keep you going for miles, the Salomon Techamphibian 5 has the most reliable soles on this top.

 Chaco Outcross Evo Shoes tread and traction